destos/twd-website/readme.md

-# Tulsa Web Devs New Site Mockup
+# Tulsa Web Devs Website

 ## How to install
 1. Git pull repo
-2. cd into directory
+2. cd into repo directory
-3. npm install
+3. ./script/install
-4. npm install -g gulp *[If you don't have gulp already installed]*
-5. npm gulp
+4. ./script/dev

-##### Webserver will be started and running on port 8080.
+##### Web server will be started and running on port 8080.
 Default browser should automatically open to the page to be edited.

 *browser extension for chrome used for fast live reloading [Download Here](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)*
-> not necessary unless you want livereloading features for scss changes
+> not necessary unless you want live-reloading features for scss changes

 ___